-Your options will depend on the type of HRA you have from your employer.
+Answer: Your options will depend on the type of HRA you have from your employer.
 If you work for a small employer (with up to 50 full-time employees), you may be offered multiple kinds of HRA, but three that are relatively new under federal law are:

 - An “individual coverage” HRA.
 Under this HRA, your employer funds an account to reimburse you for the premiums for an Affordable Care Act-compliant individual health insurance policy and/or other qualified medical expenses, instead of offering a traditional health plan.

 - An “excepted benefit” HRA.
 Under this HRA, your employer must still offer you the opportunity to enroll in a traditional health plan.
-In addition to that plan, the employer may put funds in an HRA account (up to $1,800 in 2022) to help you purchase vision, dental, COBRA, short-term, or other insurance products not subject to the Affordable Care Act’s full range of consumer protections.
+In addition to that plan, the employer may put funds in an HRA account (up to $2,100 in 2024) to help you purchase vision, dental, short-term, or other insurance products not subject to the Affordable Care Act’s full range of consumer protections.
 Excepted benefit HRAs may also be used to pay directly for health care services and for cost-sharing like deductibles and co-payments.

 - A “qualified small employer” HRA.
 The “QSEHRA” is available only to small employers and allows them to fund an HRA for their employees on a tax-free basis to reimburse premiums for health insurance and other qualified medical expenses.
-As noted below, your eligibility for premium tax credits through the marketplaces will be assessed differently, depending on whether you have an individual coverage HRA or a QSEHRA.
+As noted below, your eligibility for premium tax credits through the Marketplaces will be assessed differently, depending on whether you have an individual coverage HRA or a QSEHRA.

 Individual Coverage HRAs